Skip to main content

 What says..

-‘Never aim low, you will get there,’ is the head’s mantra.
+Learning is taken seriously and passionately: ‘Never aim low, you will get there.’
 But it’s fun too.
 In keeping with Book Week’s food theme, a year 3 class were exploring adjectives and adverbs in the context of cupcakes decorated and eaten the previous day: a mouth-watering grammar lesson.
 School understands the need for pragmatic preparation for senior school and beyond, but there’s an inspiringly relevant post exam timetable too.
 NVR lessons turn to chess and there is a five-night residential trip.
 Loads of music, universally lauded as outstanding.
 Seventy per cent learn...

 Read review »